 Islam Karimov Airport operates flights to and from major destinations in Europe and Asia.
 I don’t need to tell you how to book a flight, but you can check Trip.com as they usually have some great deals.

 I have personally crossed to and from Kazakhstan on many occasions and once from Turkmenistan.

-Be aware that many medications that are legal elsewhere in the world are highly illegal in Uzbekistan and the border guards are likely to search your medical kit for contraband.
-When I crossed from Turkmenistan in 2017 they rigourosly checked everything, but when I crossed from Kazakhstan in 2019 they didn’t search me at all.
+Be aware that some medications that are legal elsewhere in the world are highly illegal in Uzbekistan and the border guards are likely to search your medical kit for contraband.
+When I crossed from Turkmenistan in 2017 they rigorously checked everything, but when I crossed from Kazakhstan in 2019 they didn’t search me at all.